davidkastner/evoAllostery/README.md

     > cd pySCA-master
     > pip install .

-4. The pySCA distribution automatically installs the latest compatible versions of the following packages:
+4. The pySCA distribution automatically installs the latest compatible versions of the following packages.
+If you have questions about versions, visit the pySCA GitHub for more information as they change from time to time.
     * numpy
     * scipy
     * argparse